Reviews You Can Rely On

 REASONS TO AVOID

-The only real criticism against the Canon SELPHY is that it's limited to just a few print sizes and Canon's glossy proprietary paper.
-It wasn't surprising that a printer of this size had some streaking and color fidelity issues, though they weren't too bad.
+The only real disadvantage with the Canon Sephy is that the machine is limited to just a few print sizes and Canon's glossy proprietary paper.
+We were not surprised that a printer of this size had some issues with streaking and color fidelity, though they weren't too bad.
 Conversely, we were pleasantly surprised that the skin tones and transitions in grayscale were pretty much spot-on.
+If you're looking for an even smaller printer, the Canon Ivy 2 fits in the palm of your hand and creates fun mini prints for your scrapbook.

 Compare Products